Do you need to get a money order and aren’t sure how?

 If you need to send funds to someone, a money order can be an effective way to make sure the funds arrive.

 Here is how they work and where to get one in your area.

-What to Know About Money Orders
+- What to Know Before You Buy a Money Order

-Best Places to Get Money Order Near Me
+Best Places to Get Money Order

 If you’re wondering where to get a money order, the good news is that there are lots of locations right in your own community.

 They are available for purchase from most banks, credit unions and other financial institutions, as well as post offices, Walmart and other retailers.

 A quick online search for my area revealed over a dozen locations within 5 miles of my home that offer this service.